chernecky/blog/README.md

-# the blog involves posting news
+# news from the world of it technologies, sports, currency exchange rates.